 North Sydney NSW 2059

-You are entitled under the Privacy Act to request that a CRB not use or disclose credit reporting information they hold about you in circumstances where you reasonably believe that you have been, or are likely to be, a victim of fraud, including identity-related fraud.
+You are entitled under the Privacy Act 1988 (Cth) to request that a CRB not use or disclose credit reporting information they hold about you in circumstances where you reasonably believe that you have been, or are likely to be, a victim of fraud, including identity-related fraud.
 The period while this applies is called a “ban period”.
 You can make such a request to any of the CRBs listed above (which list may be amended from time to time).

 Before disclosing personal information to a customer or contractor, we confirm the identity of that person to prevent misuse or unlawful disclosure of the information.